rifeWithKaiju/model_preset_manager/README.md

 ##### Download and Overwrite Model Info

 This will attempt to download model information from Civitai.
-It attempts to search Civitai for the model.
-If it finds it, it will download the model thumbnail and a list of trigger words for the model.
-This will overwrite only these settings if you have already downloaded this info.
-It won't overwrite your presets.
+If the model information is found, it will download the model thumbnail and a list of trigger words for the model.
+If the model uploader added presets to the model description it will add those as well.
 The model thumbnail will also be used in the Checkpoints tab for networks in the txt2img and img2img tabs.
+If you already have a model thumbnail set, it will not overwrite it.
+<br>:warning: **<span style="color:red;">This will overwrite your model url and trigger words.
+If the model uploader added presets to the model description it will overwrite your presets as well</span>**.

 ##### Thumbnail Image